LucaPizzagalli/lucapizzagalli.com/src/blog/ThatSWhatWeWereChosenFor/that-s-what-we-were-chosen-for.md

 ---
 url: "/blog/that-s-what-we-were-chosen-for"
+slug: "/blog/that-s-what-we-were-chosen-for"
 title: "That's what we were chosen for"
 author: "Luca Pizzagalli"
 date: 2023-05-25
 ---
 # That's what we were chosen for
 ** better story about how freedom solves happiness problem, as helmet / marriage are limitations on the freedom of future people, and future people are different people, so